qbil-org/tutorials/git-and-vscode.md

 All the extensions that we use in this tutorial (Git and Github) should be pre-installed with Visual Studio.
 Still, you should be familiar with extensions, because they are very powerful and can help you with your coding project.

 Navigate to the Extension tab on the left of your Visual Studio Screen.
 Alternatively, use the shortcuts **Ctrl+Shift+X** on Windows or **⌘+Shift+X** on Mac.

+### Recommended extensions:
+* IntelliSense, linting, and debugger tools for C++, Python or whatever your preferred language is.
+Just search name of language in extensions
+* Jupyter
+* Remote-SSH and Remote-SSH: Editing Configuration Files
+* Docker

 # Additional Resources
 Git has a lot of functionalities.
 If you want to be proficient, consider the following resources: